jgors/configs/README.md

 ```
 cd ~/.configs
 git pull

+# remove any plugins that are not sourced in .configs/.vimrc.vundle_bundles
+vim +BundleClean +qall

+# update plugins that are sourced
 vim +BundleInstall +qall

 git add .; git commit -m 'updated all plugins & config files'; git push